Installing Newtmgr on Windows¶

 See Installing Previous Releases of Newtmgr to install an earlier version of newtgmr.

-Note: If you would like to contribute to the newtmgr tool, see Setting Up Go Environment to Contribute to Newt and Newtmgr Tools.
+Note: If you would like to contribute to the newtmgr tool, see Contributing to Newt or Newtmgr Tools.

 You can install the latest release of newtmgr from binary.
 It has been tested on Windows 10 64 bit platform.